Germany's youngsters beat Chile to win Confederations Cup, serve notice to rest of world

 [ Follow FC Yahoo on social media: Twitter | Facebook ]

-The final against Chile played out almost like a proxy war between contemporary philosophies of soccer, with the Chileans enjoying a healthy 66-34 percent advantage in possession but Germany looking sharper in the attack, generating the better scoring chances overall and ultimately, scoring the winning goal.
+The final against Chile played out almost like a proxy war between contemporary philosophies of soccer, with the Chileans enjoying a healthy 66- to 34-percent advantage in possession but Germany looking sharper in the attack, generating the better scoring chances overall and ultimately scoring the winning goal.

 HUGE mistake at the back from Chile!